Skip to content

 Mini-FAQ

-• Why do my nulls drift when I tune for resonance? — Because small detuning shifts both amplitude and phase; broadband vectoring is more stable.
+• Why do my nulls drift when I tune for resonance? — Because small detuning shifts both amplitude and phase.
+Broadband vectoring is more stable.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.